Treasury secretary's wife faces criticism for Instagram post, reply

 "She went to a state where one in five people lives in poverty and many children don't know where their next meal is coming from.
 Instead of helping in some way, she chose to brag about her outlandishly expensive clothes.
 It's more than tone-deaf, it's deplorable," Miller said.

-The Treasury Department has not yet responded to CNN's request for comment.
+Reached for comment, a Treasury spokesperson said: "The Mnuchins are reimbursing the government for her travel, and she does not receive compensation for products she mentions."

 It's not the first time Linton has come under fire on social media.
-After self-publishing a book in 2016 on a year abroad in Zambia, Linton was sharply criticized for the book's inaccuracies and misleading description of the political climate, as well as its seeming "white savior" narrative.
+After self-publishing a book in 2016 on a year abroad in Zambia, Linton was sharply criticized for the book's inaccuracies and misleading description of the political climate, with the Washington Post slamming its "white savior" narrative.
 She described herself as a "skinny white muzungu with long angel hair."

+A description of the book on Amazon calls it an "inspiring memoir of an intrepid teenager who abandoned her privileged life in Scotland to travel to Zambia as a gap year student where she found herself inadvertently caught up in the fringe of the Congolese War."

 Linton pulled the book from Amazon a few months later and issued an apology on a now-private Twitter account.

+She discussed a pair of her earrings, saying, "These date back to the 1920s.
+They're starburst and reminiscent of Old Hollywood glamour.
+I love to think about who wore them over the generations...
+I can imagine them on Eva Marie Saint, or Ava Gardner, or Lauren Bacall.
+Where did they go from there?
+What did they signify to the women who wore them before me?
+Who will own them in the future?
+You never really own a diamond.
+You just get to keep it for a while before it begins a new journey with someone else."

-Linton married Mnuchin in a lavish ceremony in June, attended by the President and First Lady Melania Trump and officiated by Vice President Mike Pence.
+Linton married Mnuchin in a Washington, D.C., ceremony that was attended by the President and First Lady Melania Trump and officiated by Vice President Mike Pence.
+During the reception, guests were treated to a private ballet performance and bagpipers.
+The couple lives in a multimillion-dollar mansion in the Massachusetts Avenue neighborhood of Washington.

 Her film credits include parts in "Lions for Lambs," "Intruder" and "Rules Don't Apply."
 A graduate of Pepperdine University, Linton also has a law degree from University of West Los Angeles.